getodk/docs/odkx-src/tables-managing.rst

   .. note::

       The columns list excludes the status and metadata columns that the ODK-X platform automatically adds.
-It only shows the columns holding data defined by the Deployment Architect.
+It only shows the columns holding data as defined by your organization.

   .. image:: /img/tables-managing/table-properties-column-list.*
     :alt: Table Properties Column List